AnupamBanerjee28/Sales-Data-Analysis-and-Performance/README.md

 ## **2. Key Features and Insights**

-**•	KPI Monitoring:** Real-time tracking of Total Sales, Gross Profit, Discount Rate, and Units Sold.
+**•	KPI Monitoring:** tracking of Total Sales, Gross Profit, Discount Rate, and Units Sold.

 **•	Geographic Analysis:** Visualizing sales distribution and performance segmented by Region and City.